pipecraft2/user_guide/doc/installation.rst

 PipeCraft2 was tested on **Windows 10** and **Windows 11**.
 Older Windows versions do not support PipeCraft GUI workflow through Docker.

-1. Download PipeCraft for `Windows: v1.0.0 <https://github.com/pipecraft2/pipecraft/releases/download/v1.0.0/pipecraft_1.0.0.exe>`_
+1. Download PipeCraft2 for `Windows: v1.0.0 <https://github.com/pipecraft2/pipecraft/releases/download/v1.0.0/pipecraft_1.0.0.exe>`_

-2. Install PipeCraft via the setup executable
+2. Install PipeCraft2 via the setup executable

 3. Download `Docker for windows <https://www.docker.com/get-started>`_  - ONLY ONCE (no need, when updating PipeCraft)